asambl docs

 A quick to-do list, grouped by life area.
 Type a task in plain language, including when it is due, like "call mum tomorrow", and asambl reads the date for you.
 Tag a task with a life area to keep it grouped, check it off when it is done, or delete it.

-Tasks here are authored directly in the panel and kept in a single Markdown file in your vault.
+Tasks here are authored directly in the panel and kept in a single Markdown file.
 A to-do you capture instead, with the todo tag or sent from your phone, lands in your Inbox to triage rather than in this panel.
 The two are separate on purpose: the Inbox is for sorting what you caught on the fly, and the Tasks panel is the standing list you keep.

 When a task with a life area is ready to become real work, promote it.
-That opens Ask asambl with the task addressed to that area's agent, ready to fold into your weekly ritual and land on the calendar as a scheduled block.
+That opens Ask asambl with the task handed to the planner for that area, ready to fold into your weekly ritual and land on the calendar as a scheduled block.

 The Tasks panel